FBR demands Rs992m from TV channel in alleged tax evasion case

 However, when contacted to FBR high-ups, they argued that there were no pressures from any quarters because they believed on principle of merit and fair play so the concerned officials would take decision in accordance with the provision of tax laws.

-When contacted to representative of this TV channel, he stated that they did not know anything about serving of tax notice by the FBR.
+When contacted, the representative of this TV channel, he stated that they did not know anything about serving of tax notice by the FBR.